In-N-Out Burger: Store design and layout

 The signature colors for In-N-Out are white, red, and yellow.
 The white is used for the buildings' exterior walls and the employees' basic uniform.
 Red is used for the buildings' roofs and the employees' aprons and hats.
 Yellow is used for the decorative band on the roof and iconic arrow in the logo.
 However, variations in the color scheme do occur.

 The first In-N-Outs had a common design, placing the kitchen "stand" between two lanes of cars.
 The "front" lane is nearest the street and the "back" lane away from the street.
 This location design is known as a double drive-thru.
 A metal awning provides shade for several tables for customers desiring to park and eat, but there is no indoor dining.
 A walk-up window faces the parking area.
 These restaurants store food and supplies in a separate building, and it is not uncommon for a driver to be asked to wait a moment while employees carry supplies to the kitchen across the rear lane.

 This design is a popular image on In-N-Out ads and artwork, which often shows classic cars such as 1965 Mustangs and 1968 Firebirds visiting the original restaurants.
 The original Covina restaurant, located on Arrow Highway west of Grand Avenue, was forced to close in the early 1990s due to re-engineering and development of the area.
 A modern design, drive-up/dining room restaurant was built a few hundred feet away.
-The replacement building was much larger, being nearly half the size of the previous building's lot.
+The replacement building was considerably larger, occupying nearly half the area of the original building's lot.